ZipengZhu/ZipengZhu.github.io/index.md

 ## News and Updates

-- **June 2024**：Very excited to be the only candidate of the Guangdong Province University Students of the Year in the whole university, which is being selected in the province.
+- **June 2024**：Very excited to be the only candidate of the Guangdong Province University Students of the Year in the whole university!!
-- **May 2024：The graduation presentation was successfully completed and I was awarded the title of Outstanding Graduate and an Honorary Degree.
+- **May 2024**：The graduation presentation was successfully completed and I was awarded the title of Outstanding Graduate and an Honorary Degree.
-- **Feb 2024：Wrapped up an internship as a product manager on the [ByteDance](https://www.bytedance.com/en/) TikTok team, earning an internal recommendation from the department.
+- **Feb 2024**:Wrapped up an internship as a product manager on the [ByteDance](https://www.bytedance.com/en/) TikTok team！
-- **Nov 2023：**Very excited to get a the highest special scholarship (rank 1st in the university)  of Shenzhen University.
+- **Nov 2023**：Very excited to get the highest special scholarship (rank 1st in the university)  of Shenzhen University.
-- **Oct 2022：**Our work has been selected as [Data Content Conference Case of the Year](https://www.thepaper.cn/newsDetail_forward_21179901?commTag=true).
+- **Oct 2022**：Our work has been selected as [Data Content Conference Case of the Year](https://www.thepaper.cn/newsDetail_forward_21179901?commTag=true).
 See you in Shanghai!
-- **Jun 2021：**Started research programme at [Digital Wildness Project](http://m.ccgc-szu.com/nd.jsp?id=24), advised by Prof. Criver.
+- **Jun 2021**：Started research programme at [Digital Wildness Project](http://m.ccgc-szu.com/nd.jsp?id=24), advised by Prof. Criver.